bringauto/virtual-fleet/README.md

 # Virtual fleet

-Virtual fleet provides ability to simulate movement of multiple vehicles.
-Script will run one MQTT broker using VerneMQ and will launch a virtual vehicle, a module gateway, and an external server for each entry in the configuration JSON.
+The virtual fleet provides the ability to simulate the movement of multiple vehicles.
+The script will run one MQTT broker using VerneMQ and will launch a virtual vehicle, a module gateway, and an external server for each entry in the configuration JSON

 ## Installation